embEDUx/documentation/src/usage/toolchains.md

 # Toolchains
-This guide will help you through the steps to generate a toolchain kernel for the architecture of your desired platform.
+This guide will help you through the steps to build a toolchain for the architecture of your desired platform.

 ## Prerequisites
 All of [the common prerequisites apply](usage.md#Prerequisites).